saadbess/saadbess.com/src/posts/2023-05-12-10-benefits-of-working-on-side-projects.md

 ---
-title: '10 benefits of working on side projects'
+title: 10 benefits of working on side projects
+description: >-
-description: 'As engineers it’s important to work on side projects.
+  As engineers it’s important to work on side projects.
 There are more benefits to this than you might imagine.
-Here are 10 benefits:'
+Here are 10 benefits:
-date: 2023-05-12
+date: 2023-05-12T00:00:00.000Z
 tags:
   - learning
   - learning how to learn
   - engineer
   - non-technical
+postId: 25
 ---

 As engineers it’s important to work on side projects.
 There are more benefits to this than you might imagine.
 Here are 10 benefits: